 Pet Insurance and Pre-existing Conditions

-Pet insurance plans typically don’t cover pre-existing conditions.
-These are injuries or illnesses that come up before your plan goes into effect or during a waiting period.
-For instance, if your dog is diagnosed with diabetes before you enroll in pet insurance, treatment for diabetes won’t be covered.
+Pet insurance plans usually do not cover pre-existing conditions.
+These are injuries or illnesses that come up or show symptoms before your plan goes into effect or during a waiting period.
+Here are a few examples:

 - Pet insurance providers may define and handle pre-existing conditions differently.
 Please read the policy carefully so you know what to expect.